MTAhere04/MTAhere04/README.md

 ## Let's Connect:

-- 📫 Feel free to reach out to me via email or connect with me on LinkedIn.
-- 🤝 Open to collaboration and new opportunities in the world of tech!

--📫 Feel free to reach out to me via email at [tariqpasha04@gmail.com](mailto:tariqpasha04@gmail.com).
+- 📫 Feel free to reach out to me via email at [tariqpasha04@gmail.com](mailto:tariqpasha04@gmail.com).
 - 🤝 Open to collaboration and new opportunities in the world of tech!